cayo-rodrigues/django-awesome-tools/README.md

-# dj-drf-utils
+# django-power-tools

-This package provides useful functions and classes to be used in [Django](https://www.djangoproject.com/) projects, specially when working with [Django Rest Framework](https://www.django-rest-framework.org/).
+This package provides useful and powerful functions and classes to be used in [Django](https://www.djangoproject.com/) projects, specially when working with [Django Rest Framework](https://www.django-rest-framework.org/).
 Below are some further explation about how to use this package and what each module inside it does.

 The examples on this documentation are about movies and cinemas, having entities like `Movie`, `Cinema`, `Room`, and `MovieSession`.

+## Table of Contents

 - [Installation](#installation)
 - [helpers](#helpers)